-Aicha Khan is currently in Year 2 of the BA (Hons) Children, Schools and Families after completing the Foundation Entry Health and Social Care course and credits the course with some big improvements in her life from growing in confidence to becoming a better parent.
+Aicha Khan is currently in Year 2 of the BA (Hons) Children, Schools and Families after completing the Foundation Year Health and Social Care course and credits the course with some big improvements in her life from growing in confidence to becoming a better parent.

 When talking about her motivation to come to university, Aicha explains, “I initially joined with an idea of either becoming a nurse or a teacher, but teaching was what I thought I wanted the most.